Preservice Reviews

 Summary of Medical/Surgical and Behavioral Health Services, and Specialty Pharmacy Drugs Requiring Prior Authorization for Fully Insured Members Effective 04/01/2024

-For an overview of the prior authorization process and requirements at BCBSNM, refer to Section 10 of the BCBSNM Provider Reference Manual.
+An overview of the prior authorization process and requirements at BCBSNM, can be found in Section 10 of the BCBSNM Provider Reference Manual.
+For code lists see the Prior Authorization CPT® Code Lists section below.

 Medicaid prior authorization: To obtain prior authorization for services for Medicaid members, use the New Mexico Uniform Prior Authorization Form.
-Refer to Medicaid for prior authorization requirements, code lists and related resources.
+Refer to Medicaid for prior authorization requirements and related resources.
+For code lists see the Prior Authorization CPT® Code Lists section below.

 Request, verify or obtain prior authorization